pvega62/pvega62.github.io/samples/technical-writing/software/Stripe-API-Documentation-Sample.md

 ```
 #### Parameters

-##### Query Parameters
+##### Query parameters

 | Parameter | Type | Description |
 |-----------|------|-------------|
 | `expand[]` | array of strings | Specifies which fields in the response should be expanded. |

-### Retrieve a Balance Transaction
+### Retrieve a balance transaction

-Returns the transactions that make up the Stripe account's balance (e.g., charges, transfers, payouts, refunds, etc.).
+Returns the transactions that make up the Stripe account's balance (for example, charges, transfers, payouts, refunds, etc.).
 The transactions are returned in sorted order, with the most recent transactions appearing first.

 Endpoint: https://api.stripe.com/v1/balance_transactions/{id}